bpachter/benjaminpachter.com/ETL.md

 import matplotlib.pyplot as plt from saspy import SASsession

-# Start a SAS session
+# Start a SAS session using saspy SASsession
 sas = SASsession()

 # Retrieve the regression results from SAS